-Was Tresco part of Lyonesse, the legendary "land across the sea" and final resting-place of King Arthur?
-Did Athelstan, most famous of the kings of Mercia, purge the island of the Viking menace or did that have to wait till the conversion to Christianity of Olaf Tryggvason in AD 994?
-History, mystery and legend are intertwined on an island that began its transformation 10,000 years ago, and features prehistoric field systems dating back to Neolithic times.
+Was Tresco part of Lyonesse, the legendary "land across the sea" and final resting place of King Arthur?
+Did Athelstan, the most famous of the kings of Mercia, purge the island of the Viking menace or did that have to wait till the conversion to Christianity of Olaf Tryggvason in AD 994?
+History, mystery and legend are intertwined on an island that began its transformation 10,000 years ago and features prehistoric field systems dating back to Neolithic times.

 Christianity had a profound impact here.
 For almost three centuries from 1120, the Benedictine monks of the Priory, the ruins of which form part of the Abbey Garden, brought peace and order to Scilly's northern isles.